 SPACs – Investing in Acquisitions, IPO Capital Raising

 SPACs – For Investing in Acquisitions, or IPO Capital Raising

 The setup phase of a SPAC provides remarkable profit perspectives for smaller investors (called “SPAC sponsors”, investment approx. US$ 5 to 15 million and more, depending on the IPO target amount), often ranging at an annual level of 25% during the first two years.

 Please click the below image to view our SPAC presentation.

 Read also: Why SPACs hit record in 2019 with 59 IPOs

 What is a SPAC?

-Typically, SPACs aim at raising US$100 – 500 million and more, usually from constitutional investors such as pension funds etc. The capital raising goal of a SPAC depends on the specific investment strategy and goals, often defined for a specific industry, technology, or company/ies to be acquired.
+Typically, SPACs aim at raising US$100 – 500 million and more on the first day of IPO, usually from institutional investors such as pension funds and sovereign funds etc. The amount of capital to be raised through an IPO depends on the specific investment strategy and goals, which is often defined as a specific industry, technology, or type of company/ies to be acquired.

 Other than the investment strategy and goals, a well selected team of well-known and proven managers of a SPAC are an important factor of motivation for investors during the IPO.

 Most IPOs of SPACs are listed on either NASDAQ or NYSE, where 59 SPACs were listed during 2019, raising a total capital of US$ 13,6 billion.
 15 SPACs were listed during 2018 at the London Stock Exchange, raising a total of US$2,15 billion.